-CAUTION

-- On some installations, the condensate drain fitting may be omitted, provided: - Vent manufacturer shows this option in their instructions. - Vent is sloped toward termination as shown by dotted lines in drawing above. - The vent is installed per Weil-McLain and vent manufacturer instructions.

-Condensate drippage from such vents may accumulate on the ground below.
+CAUTION On some installations, the condensate drain fitting may be omitted, provided: • Vent manufacturer shows this option in their instructions.

+- Vent in anulacturer shows this option in their instructions.
+Vent is sloped toward termination as shown by dotted lines in drawing above. - The vent is installed per Weil-McLain and vent manufacturer instructions. - Condensate drippage from such vents may accumulate on the ground below.
 Consider traffic in the area to avoid hazard due to ice accumulation.